 Take this quiz and get a custom report based on your unique personality and goals.
 Start improving your confidence, your conversation skills, or your ability to bond - in less than an hour.

-So in an ironic twist of events in your head, these confidence exercises make some of us more self-conscious, more nervous and – less confident.
+So in an ironic turn of events, these confidence exercises make some of us more self-conscious, more nervous, and – less confident.

 However, for people who’ve been able to curb their skeptical self-thoughts, faking self-confidence can work great.
-It’s just that it usually doesn’t work for those of us who need it the most.
+It’s just that it usually doesn’t work for those of us who need it the most (1, 2).

-Therefore, we need another tactic that works no matter your starting point.
+Therefore, we need another tactic that works no matter our starting point.

-It turned out that that the MORE nervous people had described themselves before the test, the better the method of focusing outwards worked.
+It turned out that that the MORE nervous people had described themselves before the test, the more effective it was to focus outward.

-Whenever you start feeling self-conscious in a conversation, ask yourself (this is just an exercise in your head) questions about whatever the person is talking about.
+Whenever you feel self-conscious in a conversation, ask yourself (in your head) questions about whatever the person is talking about.